Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

 0.5 truecm

 {\bf Biological significance}

-What is the biological meaning of marginal speed control in the context of avian flight?
-The highly non-linear marginal potential \eqref{marginal} implies that small speed fluctuations elicit nearly zero restoring force, while larger speed fluctuations are pushed back extremely sharply, in contrast with the constant slope of a linear confining force, Fig.\ref{begubegu}.
-Is this reasonable for actual birds in a flock?
-Small speed fluctuations are certainly not prevented by biomechanical constraints, but they could be depressed by energetic expenditure concerns, as changing the speed requires extra energy consumption; however, starlings prove to be {\it very} liberal about their energy expenditure habits while flocking \cite{hamilton1967starling, heppner1974avian, bajec2009organized}: although their metabolic rate is dramatically higher in flight than on the roost \cite{hamilton1967starling}, these birds will spectacularly wheel every day for half an hour before landing, expending energy at a ferocious rate; this suggests that small extra energy expenditures due to small speed fluctuations may indeed be weaker-than-linearly suppressed.
+The highly non-linear marginal potential implies that small speed fluctuations elicit nearly zero restoring force, while larger speed fluctuations are pushed back extremely sharply, in contrast with the constant slope of a linear confining force, Fig.\ref{fig_1}.
+In bird flocks, small speed fluctuations are not prevented by biomechanical constraints, but they could be depressed by energetic expenditure concerns, as changing the speed requires extra energy consumption; however, starlings prove to be very liberal about their energy expenditure habits while flocking \cite{hamilton1967starling, heppner1974avian, bajec2009organized}: although their metabolic rate is dramatically higher in flight than on the roost \cite{hamilton1967starling}, these birds will spectacularly wheel every day for half an hour before landing, expending energy at a ferocious rate; this suggests that small extra energy expenditures due to small speed fluctuations may indeed be weaker-than-linearly suppressed.
 On the other hand, large speed fluctuations clash against biomechanical and aerodynamic constraints, which are set very stringently by anatomy, physiology and physics \cite{pennycuick1986mechanical, rayner1988form, rayner1996biomechanical}; therefore, a stronger-than-linear suppression of large speed fluctuations also seems quite reasonable.
-In view of the general nature of this argument, it seems to us that marginal speed control may not only be a fairly natural mechanism from a biological point of view, but also quite a general one, possibly extending beyond the case study of starling flocks.
+Moreover, we notice that while the linear restoring force is completely symmetric around $v_0$, hence suppressing fluctuations smaller than $v_0$ as strongly as those larger than $v_0$, the marginal force is asymmetric, suppressing decelerating speed fluctuations less harshly than accelerating ones (see Fig.1).
+It seems reasonable to expect that for birds, as well as for animals in general, accelerating should be harder than slowing down; hence, the asymmetry in the speed-restoring force adds to the biologically plausibility of marginal control.